 Victorian houses were symbols of the owners’ wealth and status but they fell out of favor largely for that reason in the following century, beginning after the first World War.
 Victorians’ ostentatious displays of wealth no longer fit American sensibilities, which came to value progress and modernism.
 Artists began depicting Victorian homes as dark, soulless, and decrepit, most notably seen in Edward Hopper’s 1925 “House by the Railroad” and Walker Evans’s photos of abandoned Victorian homes in the 1930s.

-Evans is known for his photographic documentation of the Great Depression, a time when Victorian houses had taken on a new meaning as symbols of excess and inequality.
-The few Americans who could afford to buy houses weren’t interested in the Victorians, which were often not wired for electricity and didn’t suit modern tastes.
+Evans is known for his photographic documentation of the Great Depression, a time when Victorian houses took on new meaning as symbols of excess and inequality.
+The few Americans who could afford to buy homes weren’t interested in the Victorians, which were often not wired for electricity and didn’t suit modern tastes.
 The families who had inherited Victorians sometimes couldn’t afford to maintain the ornate houses and they fell into disrepair, frequently being abandoned or subdivided into rooming houses for the poor.

 It didn’t help these homes’ reputations that the Victorians were known to be death-obsessed.
 Queen Victoria, whom the era is named for, mourned her husband for 40 years after his passing, wearing black until the end of her life.
 In that time, the funeral industry as we know it today didn’t yet exist and funerals were held at home in parlors.
 Additionally, it was much more common to die at home rather than in a hospital the way many of us do today, and the phenomenon of post-mortem photography (and associated misconceptions about them) added to the Victorians’ morbid reputation.

 Moving further into the 20th century, the Victorian home continued to be associated with spookiness when it was used in Charles Addams’s The Addams Family cartoons and the TV show they inspired, as well as in Alfred Hitchcock’s Psycho as the ominous-looking home of Norman Bates.
-The Victorian home was also used frequently in Scooby Doo, and Disney’s Haunted Mansion attraction is a Victorian home.
-Today, filmmakers can simply use a Victorian home as a shorthand for a haunted house because the association is so strong in our collective conscious.
+The Victorian home was also used frequently in Scooby Doo, and Disney’s Haunted Mansion attraction is Victorian.
+Today, filmmakers can simply use a Victorian home as a shorthand for a haunted house because the association is so strong in our minds.
 We see the Victorian façade and immediately know something isn’t quite right.

 So how will the McMansion become the late 21st century’s archetypal haunted house?
 Let’s compare the McMansion with the Victorian – which has been described by historian Sarah Burns as the McMansion of its time.